Lecture 05-2: Inspecting and Modifying Data

 DATA 503: Fundamentals of Data Engineering

 This lecture covers the practical skills of inspecting, cleaning, and modifying data in PostgreSQL.
 After building normalized tables with constraints, we now learn to migrate data from a staging table into the final schema.
 Topics include auditing data quality, ALTER TABLE for schema changes, UPDATE for fixing data, DELETE for removing rows, backup strategies, and transactions for safe modifications.
+The music catalog dataset from the previous lecture serves as our running example.

 Where We Are in the Pipeline